Autonomous-Systems-Laboratory-UNIUD/lab-website/team/index.md

+{% include section.html background="images/chaos_background.svg" dark=true %}

+# ChAoS
+The Choreographies of Autonomous Systems (ChAoS) team works on researching innovative and effective ways to coordinate swarms of autonomous systems.
+Our work ranges from modelling, to the definition of formal languages to the verification of their properties.

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/chaos_background.svg" dark=true %}

-Our group also features two specialized teams:
-- Vision: Dealing with computer visions applications to UAVs and robotic domains.
-- ChAoS (Choreographies of Autonomous Systems): Researching formal control and coordination tecniques for fleets of robots.

 {% include section.html %}

+# Vision

+The Vision teams implements and research new ways to combine autonomous systems and computer vision, with a focus on multispectral images and aerial drones.

 {% capture content %}

-{% include figure.html image="images/photo.jpg" %}
-{% include figure.html image="images/photo.jpg" %}
+{% include figure.html image="images/night_ir.png" %}
-{% include figure.html image="images/photo.jpg" %}
+{% include figure.html image="images/late_fusion_ir.jpg" %}

 {% endcapture %}